 Gut Healthy Drinks This Christmas

-- Lemon Water – Start each day with some fresh lemon juice in warm water.
-It’s a great way to re hydrate each morning, and kick starts your liver and digestive juices.
+- Water – Start each day with some warm water.
+It’s a great way to re hydrate each morning, you can add lemon if you like the taste.

 - Turmeric latte – warming and spicy, it can help us remember the golden glow of summer whilst it’s cold.
 To make it blitz up 1cm turmeric root, 1cm ginger root, a bit of oat milk and 2 cardamom pods in a Nutribullet, then add to more oat milk and heat through on the hob.
 You could add a bit of honey if needed.
 Add some black pepper which helps with the absorption of the active ingredients in turmeric.
 This is lovely as a bedtime drink, or in place of any afternoon caffeine drink.
 If you don’t have a Nutribullet you can grate the spices.